laro/Cilia/README.md

 # Cilia
 **C++ with CamelCase Style**
-I'd like to have the standard library roughly in the [style of Qt](https://wiki.qt.io/Qt_Coding_Style), Java, or JavaScript/TypeScript.
+I'd like to have the standard library roughly in the [style of Qt](https://wiki.qt.io/Qt_Coding_Style), Java, JavaScript/TypeScript, Kotlin, Swift.

 **C++ with Simplified Syntax**
 Many of C++'s shortcomings stem from the fact that it inherited from C or that backwards compatibility with existing code must be guaranteed.